 Skip to 0 minutes and 9 secondsSo we turn up at a storage area.
 There was Tane-Mata-Ariki.
 There was the ceremonial adze lying on the table, a bit of a freaky situation where we didn't plan for it.
 I knew it was a Mangaian adze because of the significant designs on it.
 I was honoured and privileged to meet him.
 It's one of those things that your feelings can't-- you can't really explain it.
-I don't know whether it answers just saying, come and see me or-- I wanted to say, [? appear ?] [? for ?] [? it, ?] which is an important. language chant.
+I don't know whether it ancestors just saying, come and see me or-- I wanted to say, a prayer for it, which is an important, language chant.
 The obvious thing was the lashing technique on the toki itself.
 And of course, the best head of the toki is from Mangaia.

 Skip to 1 minute and 13 secondsFor us now, it's to question, which perspective is that written from?
 Each carver have their own signatures.
 So on the top of the toki, I identified there was three K designs that was carved really, really tiny.

 Skip to 1 minute and 38 secondsThe Whakapapa or the [NON-ENGLISH] of that one is the three tribes that my great-great-great-grandpa [NON-ENGLISH SPEECH] is identified as, that is almost his signature.
 Because I was so excited and started showing off my tattoo, which is called inverted K. In our language, it's called tikitikitanaka, which is two warriors standing back to back.
 And then the story goes that they were fighting in one of our tribal warfare.
 So what they done, they tie themselves back to back.
 And of course, when you look at them fighting, it's almost like a inverted K. So one of the design was a star compass and our navigational knowledge, I guess.
 And it's tattooed on the left side of his--